 Mat makes his way through the basement hallways of the Stone of Tear, following Egwene’s instructions on where the redstone doorframe is.
 This is a major Mat moment I’ve been waiting for since I started re-reading these books.

 When Mat steps through the doorframe, he is suddenly in a large hall.
-It is dimly lit, and large columns rise into the gloom.
+It’s dimly lit, and large columns rise into the gloom.
 There to greet Mat is a man who falls somewhere on the trope spectrum between Rubber-Forehead Aliens and Humanoid Aliens — not really human, but only inhuman enough to evoke an exotic atmosphere.
-He praises Mat for not bringing a lamp and makes him swear he bears no iron or musical instruments.
-What’s next, no liquids in containers larger than 3.4 ounces?
+I guess everyone refers to these guys as “the Snake People,” whatever that’s worth.
+Alien Dude praises Mat for not bringing a lamp and makes him swear he bears no iron or musical instruments.
+What’s next, no liquids in containers larger than 3.4 fluid ounces?

-The alien dude leads Mat to a chamber where three more of these humanoid beings are sitting on pedestals.
+Alien Dude leads Mat to a chamber where three more of these humanoid beings are sitting on pedestals.
 “It has been long,” says one.
-“Very long,” agrees another, and they keep going on like this.
-Jesus.
-This is what you’d get if you took the Three Supreme Beings of the Future from Bill and Ted’s Excellent Adventure and made them talk like the witches from Macbeth.
+“Very long,” agrees another, and they keep going on like this!
+Jesus — this is what you’d get if you took the Three Supreme Beings of the Future from Bill and Ted’s Excellent Adventure and made them talk like the witches from Macbeth.

 The Weird Ones prompt Mat to ask his questions, so he carefully paints a picture of his current situation, and the one in Emond’s Field, then asks: